ARTbio/startbio/docs/scRNAseq_basics/import.md

     accessible via the `@`, *i.e.* `object@main slot` to go further in the slots tree, most often complex objects are accessible with a `@` (dgCMatrix, dataframe) and lists, vectors are accessible via `$`.
-If in doubt, you can refer to the result of the `str` command.
+If in doubt, you can refer to the result of the `str` command and use the character in front of each slot name.